aekazakov/genome-depot/README.md

 python manage.py createcachetable

-10. Run python manage.py runserver 127.0.0.1:8000 and open in the browser http://127.0.0.1:8000/admin.
+9. Run python manage.py runserver 127.0.0.1:8000 and open in the browser http://127.0.0.1:8000/admin.
 You should be able to log in with the username you entered at the previous step.

-If web-server cannot find static files, check if www-data user can read from the cgcms/static/my_genomes directory (giving rw permissions for www-data group would work).
+If test server cannot find static files, check if www-data user can read from the cgcms/static/my_genomes directory (giving rw permissions for www-data group would work).

-11. Configure web-server for CGCMS.
+10. Configure web-server for CGCMS.
 Open apache2 site configuration file (it may be default_ssl.conf) in a text editor and add the following (with correct paths):

 	WSGIDaemonProcess cgcmspy python-home=/path/to/cgcms/cgcms-venv python-path=/path/to/cgcms/app/mygenomes/CGCMS/genomebrowser